 Related post: Breaking News: Google Adds Family Link to Chromebooks

-2. Turn off GUEST BROWSING.
+2. Turn off GUEST BROWSING on the Chromebook.
 The “owner” should turn off “guest browsing” and turn on “supervised users”.
 On a Chromebook, this is done by clicking on your profile image in the lower, right corner of the device.
 Next, select “Settings” which is the silver gear icon and toward the bottom left, find and click “manage other users” under “People.”
 Make your options mirror the image below.
-Toggle off the “enable guest browsing,” but keep toggled on the “Enable supervised users,” “Show usernames…,” and “Restrict sign-in to the following users” (more about this last one in the next paragraph).
 These are very important steps because Chrome doesn’t maintain web history for guest browsing, making it easy to conceal inappropriate activity.

-Step 4: Use a FILTER.
-Mobicip has filtering for Chromebooks, and it works very well.
+Mobicip has a Chromebook filtering extension, and it works very well.
 It provides access to search history that currently isn’t available in Family Link for Chromebooks.
 You can sign up to use Mobicip today and take advantage of their free trial.
 Although it’s a wonderful service that can be used across many devices, one of Mobicip’s weaknesses on Chromebooks is that a moderately savvy kid can figure out how to delete the Mobicip extension and parents wouldn’t know unless you’re inspecting the device.